trac-hacks/trac-NewTicketLikeThisPlugin/README.txt

-The NewTicketLikeThisPlugin adds a "Clone" button to existing tickets, which lets you create a new ticket whose fields derive from the original ticket if you have the TICKET_ADMIN permission.
+The NewTicketLikeThisPlugin adds a "Clone" button to existing tickets, which lets you create a new ticket whose fields derive from the original ticket if you have the appropriate permission.

 It is based on the tracopt.ticket.clone.ticketclonebutton extension that ships with Trac core.
 Unlike that extension, the NewTicketLikeThisPlugin defines and consumes a pluggable interface for implementing custom policies to determine the way in which a new ticket is derived from the original.
 This allows flexible, customized business logic to be provided based on the needs and workflows of your team.
+Also, the NewTicketLikeThisPlugin allows you to configure the permission required to clone a ticket, whereas the core ``ticketclonebutton`` hard-codes the TICKET_ADMIN permission.

 Two policies are provided by default, in the ``newticketlikethis.policies``
 module: